oscarsaravia/oscarsaravia/README.md

-- 👋 Hi, I’m @oscarsaravia
+- 👋 Hi, I’m Oscar, a Computer Science student from Guatemala 🇬🇹
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning React, NodeJs and React Native
 - 📫 How to reach me: